akinariobi/akinariobi.github.io/_posts/2018-09-14-logistic-regression.markdown

 -- capital_run_length_longest: continuous.
 -- capital_run_length_total:   continuous.
 -- spam_or_not: binary.

 {% endhighlight %}

 **Predict variable**

 Spam (y): The given email is spam or not?
 (1) -- yes, (0) -- no.

+Note that as mentioned in [documentation][datadoc] the "spam" concept is diverse: advertisements for products/web sites, make money fast schemes, chain letters, pornography...

+	> Our collection of spam e-mails came from our postmaster and individuals who had filed spam.
+Our collection of non-spam e-mails came from filed work and personal e-mails, and hence the word 'george' and the area code '650' are indicators of non-spam.
+These are useful when constructing a personalized spam filter.
+One would either have to blind such non-spam indicators or get a very wide collection of non-spam to generate a general purpose spam filter.

 I converted .data to CSV so as to get a better visualization of each operation I'm doing.